-And for some odd reason, Spring Break 2015 had the highest percentage of Hoosiers traveling to St. Louis for a family getaway.
+And for some odd reason, the Spring Break when we went had the highest percentage of Hoosiers traveling to St. Louis for a family getaway.
 That’s not an official statistic, it’s just what I gathered after running into three families while we were there, a 4th who was there but whom we didn’t see, and a 5th who was there a few days before we arrived.
 Including us, six families who I personally know visited St. Louis from the Indianapolis area during Spring Break.
 Who knows how many more?!

 So let’s talk about why that is…